LDa Architecture & Interiors

 All of our projects undergo a sustainable design analysis using LEED and/or Energy Star as the initial benchmarking tool.
 We also have an extensive library of green interior design approaches and ideas covering every category of a project including furnishings; upholstery and decorative fabrics; plumbing and lighting fixtures; and floor and wall finishes.

-Nearly all members of our firm are LEED accredited professionals and have worked on a number of LEED projects with different designations (NC, CI, EB, H).
-LDa currently has 15 projects registered with LEED in varying stages of design and construction.
+Many members of our firm are LEED accredited professionals and have worked on a number of LEED projects with different designations (NC, CI, H).
+LDa currently has 12 projects registered or certified with LEED.
 Of those not LEED registered, our projects still incorporate significant sustainable design strategies.

 As an example, one of our more recent LEED for Homes (LEED-H) projects is a gut renovation of a 1906 Gambrel style Victorian home in Newton, MA.
 Careful attention was given to the design and construction techniques used to execute the project to achieve a non-toxic, energy-efficient home while also preserving the beautiful original exterior and interior architectural character of the residence.
 The front of the home preserves most original detailing and looks much as it did 100 years ago.
 The back of the home was given new life through a surgical interior and exterior renovation/addition which includes a fully glazed family room, open kitchen, mud room, breakfast area and new bedrooms.

-Out of a staff of thirty, twelve of our employees are LEED Accredited professionals.
+Out of a staff of thirty-five, eleven of our employees are LEED Accredited professionals.